 The host institution is responsible for making arrangements for and scheduling an administrative meeting and an officials meeting.
-The host also is responsible for notifying the participants.
+In 2021, hosts may opt to conduct these meetings virtually.
+The host also is responsible for notifying the participants and providing videoconference details, if applicable.
 The meetings should include the NCAA representative, who will chair the meeting, the tournament manager and the head referee.

 Administrative Meeting.
 A meeting will be held to review the format, procedures and any other pertinent information.
 Coaches should be notified that their attendance is mandatory; administrators do NOT have to attend this meeting.
-It is suggested that the administrative meeting be held at 7 p.m. the day before the start of the match.
+It is suggested that the administrative meeting be held the day before the start of the match.
 The head referee is required to be in attendance at the administrative meeting.